i-anasop/Canteen-Vending-Machine/README.md

 2. Open **Dev-C++** (or any C++ compiler).
 3. Load the `.cpp` file into the compiler.
 4. **Compile and Run** the program.
-5. Follow the on-screen instructions to use the vending machine.
+5. Follow the on-screen instructions to use the restaurant management system.

 ---